 Following is the illustration of what a customer journey looks like:

 You need to cover all such questions that your potential customers may have about your business.
 Informative content is indeed necessary to bring the targeted audience to the top of the funnel or awareness stage.
-You also need to have proper product pages and landing pages to increase the rate of conversion.

 • Analyse customer reviews to know about their concerns and respond to them through topics